shargon/design-notes/NDX-DN05 - NEO Toolkit for .NET.md

   2. Edit contract: This is just the standard VSCode editing experience.
 No extension needed
   3. Compile contract: neocontract template includes custom (inline) build tasks in proj file to invoke NEON during build
   4. Debug Contract: Run the contract in the NEO contract Debugger.
-VSCode may support extension commands for configuring launch.json file with relevant info (isolated / integrated)
+VSCode debugger extension includes configuration snippets to help developers quickly configure their launch.json file for debugging.